We endorsed 16 candidates across Ventura County for the 2021 ADEM election

 AD44 is represented by Jacqui Irwin and includes Camarillo, Moorpark, Oak Park, Port Hueneme, Thousand Oaks, part of Oxnard, and parts of Los Angeles County.

-We have endosed nine candidates and taken stances on five ballot measures across Ventura County
+We endorsed nine candidates and took stances on five ballot measures across Ventura County

 These candidates have demonstrated a commitment to address Ventura County's housing shortage through their responses to our questionnaire, and many have a proven track record.
 We're thrilled to support them in our first round of endorsements.